nashville-software-school/server-side-python-curriculum/book-3-bangazon/README.md

 Also, there is no "right" way.
 There may be a cleaner, dry-er, or more pythonic way to solve the problem but it's ok to save the refactoring for after you solve it the first time.

+Each challenge includes test code so you can check your work.
+To run the tests:
+1. Install pytest `pip3 install -U pytest`
+2. `cd` into the folder with the test and run `pytest <file-name>.py` to see the test results

 If you want more practice with whiteboarding checkout:

 [Codewars](https://www.codewars.com/)